 I always crack up at those chewing gum commercials that ask, “Feeling dirty?”
 And their answer to cleaning up is to pop a piece of gum in your mouth.
 Sparkling teeth, yes.
 But a sparkling clean body, not so much.

 So how about getting an all-over clean feeling with a little homemade body wash?
 I swear it’s simple – not nearly as simple as popping in a piece of gum – but the results will surely make you more presentable.

 If you have simplified your personal products, you’re probably wondering why a bar of soap won’t cut it.
 It will.
 But some of us just like a little something we can squirt on a washrag or a bath pouf to scrub-a-dub-dub with.
-Oh yeah, and it takes only a few minutes to make this liquid body wash – that’s far less time than it takes me to make bar soap.
+Oh yeah, and it takes only a few minutes to make this liquid body wash – that’s far less time than it takes me to make a batch of homemade bar soap.

 With this combination of ingredients, this moisturizing body wash is gentle enough to use on your face, and also makes a rich lathering shave soap.
 (In fact, I recently took this on a camping trip and used it as facial cleanser, body wash, and shaving foam.
 It really cut down on the amount of toiletries I had to pack!)

 Honey – Honey is the secret ingredient in this recipe.
 We recently published an article about honey’s amazing benefits for the body, inside and out.
 Honey helps your skin retain moisture and elasticity without drying it out.
 This makes honey perfect for mature, dry, itchy, or damaged skin.
 It can also help speed the healing of blemished skin.
 Instead of making the body wash sticky, honey just makes it nice and smooth.
 Be sure to use raw, unfiltered honey. (find raw honey here)